Everyone loves to make smoked pork belly burnt ends but what if we took it a step further by wrapping it in bacon?

 Follow all of the same instructions above but set the baking rack on top of a sheet pan and bake in the oven set at 300 degrees F. for about 90 minutes instead of 2 hours.

-finally Place the pork belly burnt ends back on the rack, glaze with sauce and bake for 15 minutes until the sauces has candied up and attached to the meat.
+Finally place the pork belly burnt ends back on the rack, glaze with sauce and bake for 15 minutes until the sauce has been candied up and attached to the meat.

-Everything effects your cook time when smoking.
-The temperature outside, the humidity the type of smoker you’re using. cook to color and tenderness not to time and temperature. smoking takes practice and its not an exact science.
+Everything affects your cook time when smoking.
+The temperature outside, the humidity the type of smoker you’re using.
+Cook to color and tenderness, not to time and temperature.
+Smoking takes practice, and it’s not an exact science.

 Try to cut the pork belly into evenly sized cubes so all the pieces will cook in about the same amount of time.

 Serve with pickles.
-Whenever Im eating something rich and fatty like pork belly I like to have something with a vinegar tang to cut through all the richness.
-Pickled Jalapeños, Okra or green beens are also great options.
+Whenever I’m eating something rich and fatty like pork belly, I like to have something with vinegar tang to cut through all the richness.
+Pickled Jalapeños, Okra, or green beans are also great options.